bazzel/twitter_browser/README.md

 Many concepts in this training are still applicable to ember.js and I think this still makes a good resource if you want to get started with ember.js.
 To get familiar with ember.js, I decided to build the Twitter Browser using ember.js.

-The application uses a [Rails 3.2.x](http://rubyonrails.org/) back-end, mainly for its asset pipeline which makes organizing your JS files extremely easy.
+The application uses Ruby 1.9.x and a [Rails 3.2.x](http://rubyonrails.org/) back-end, mainly for its asset pipeline which makes organizing your JS files extremely easy.
 Also, it uses the [Twitter](https://github.com/sferik/twitter) gem to retrieve user- and tweetdata from Twitter.

 I'm using [Ember Data](https://github.com/emberjs/data) to retrieve data from the server.